 Bivalirudin Angioplasty Trial (BAT)

-This was a single-group open-label study which enrolled 51 patients with heparin-induced thrombocytopenia (HIT) or heparin induced thrombocytopenia and thrombosis syndrome (HITTS) undergoing PCI.
+This was a single-arm open-label study in which 51 patients with heparin-induced thrombocytopenia (HIT) or heparin-induced thrombocytopenia and thrombosis syndrome (HITTS) underwent PCI.
+The majority of patients achieved adequate ACT at the time of device activation and no major bleeding was reported.
 Evidence for the diagnosis of HIT/HITTS was based on a clinical history of a decrease of platelets in patients after heparin administration [new diagnosis or history of clinically suspected or objectively documented HIT/HITTS defined as either: 1) HIT: positive heparin-induced platelet aggregation (HIPA) or other functional assay where the platelet count has decreased to <100,000/mL (minimum 30% from prior to heparin), or has decreased to <150,000/mL (minimum 40% from prior to heparin), or has decreased as above within hours of receiving heparin in a patient with a recent, previous exposure to heparin; 2) HITTS: thrombocytopenia as above plus arterial or venous thrombosis diagnosed by physician examination/laboratory and/or appropriate imaging studies].
-Patients ranged in age from 48‑89 years (median 70); weight ranged from 42-123 kg (median 76); 50% were male and 50% were female.
+Patients ranged in age from 48 to 89 years (median 70); weight ranged from 42 to 23 kg (median 76); 50% were male and 50% were female.
 Bivalirudin was administered as either 1 mg/kg bolus followed by 2.5 mg/kg/h (high dose in 28 patients) or 0.75 mg/kg bolus followed by a 1.75 mg/kg/h infusion (lower dose in 25 patients) for up to 4 hours.
 Ninety-eight percent of patients received aspirin, 86% received clopidogrel and 19% received GPIs.